Closing the Door on Inciting Violence: How to Avoid Hate Speech

 More relevant to hate speech, this makes media vulnerable to becoming a vehicle for state propaganda, which as recent history shows, may entail reproducing discriminatory stereotypes and incitement to violence towards opposition or other targeted groups.
 This is potentially even more dangerous in hostile, conflict and war environments, as we will see later on while examining some cases in post-Arab spring Egyptian media.

-A second regional instrument that actually contradicts article 32 of the Arab Charter and article 19 of the ICCPR, are the “Principles for Regulating Satellite Broadcasting Transmission in the Arab World” of the Arab League Satellite Broadcasting Charter.
+A second regional instrument that actually contradicts article 32 of the Arab Charter and article 19 of the ICCPR are the “Principles for Regulating Satellite Broadcasting Transmission in the Arab World” of the Arab League Satellite Broadcasting Charter.
 This initiative of the Arab League was adopted by Arab ministers of information in February 2008.
-The document, as outlined in its article 6, sets rules in terms of the broadcast content that is transmitted.
+The document, as outlined in Article 6, sets rules in terms of the broadcast content that is transmitted.
 Broadcast entities have to guarantee the respect of human rights, dignity and individual privacy, prevent

 any violations and incitement to hate or discrimination based on ethnic, colour, racial or religious grounds, prohibit incitement to terrorism, amongst other regulations.